 CBN News contacted the Department of Homeland Security about the arrest and spokesman Mike Mearas said the agency "does not comment about any ongoing investigations."

-Søndergaard's The Last Reformation is a worldwide movement which seeks to return Christianity to the Book of Acts.
+Søndergaard's The Last Reformation is a worldwide movement that seeks to return Christianity to the Book of Acts.
 He also began the Jesus Center in Denmark, which trained disciples from 30 nations to spread this message around the world.

 Facing persecution in Denmark and possible arrest, Søndergaard and his family fled with only their suitcases and sought political asylum in the United States in 2019.